Generic Name: rivastigmine (RIV-a-STIG-meen)

 - you are taking another form of rivastigmine (eg, capsules, solution) or another cholinesterase inhibitor (eg, donepezil)

-- you have had severe or persistent skin irritation (eg, red, swollen, or blistered, or peeling skin; warmth; tenderness; itching) around the area where the patch was worn in the past
+- you have had a skin reaction around the area where the patch was worn in the past

 Contact your doctor or health care provider right away if any of these apply to you.